• Skip to primary navigation

 A Buttery Bliss

-Two blocks of butter placed on a wooden board
+two blocks of butter placed on a wooden board

 The secret to luscious baked goods starts with softened butter.